BVE-Reborn/bve-reborn/README.md

 # BVE-Reborn

-BVE-Reborn is a remake of the train simulator OpenBVE, focusing on modern programming techniques and visual quality, as well as performance and flexibility.
+BVE-Reborn is a remake of the train simulator OpenBVE that focuses on visual quality and performance, as well as code quality and flexibility.

 While progress is strong, there is still a lot of work to do in order to get a working demo.